MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 ## Ensure ECMA2Host service is running and can read from the directory server

-Follow these steps to confirm that the connector host has started and has identified any existing users from the directory server.
+Follow these steps to confirm that the connector host is started and has identified any existing users from the directory server.

  1. On the server running the Microsoft Entra ECMA Connector Host, select **Start**.
  2. Select **run** if needed, then enter **services.msc** in the box.
  3. In the **Services** list, ensure that **Microsoft ECMA2Host** is present and running.
 If it's not running, select **Start**.
      [![Screenshot that shows the service is running.](~/includes/media/app-provisioning-sql/configure-2.png)](~/includes/media/app-provisioning-sql/configure-2.png#lightbox)
- 1. If you have recently started the service, and have many user objects in the directory server, then wait several minutes for the connector to establish a connection with the directory server.
+ 1. If you've recently started the service, and have many user objects in the directory server, then wait several minutes for the connector to establish a connection with the directory server.
  1. On the server running the Microsoft Entra ECMA Connector Host, launch PowerShell.
  1. Change to the folder where the ECMA host was installed, such as `C:\Program Files\Microsoft ECMA2Host`.
  1. Change to the subdirectory `Troubleshooting`.
- 1. Run the script `TestECMA2HostConnection.ps1` in that directory as shown below, and provide as arguments the connector name and the `ObjectTypePath` value `cache`.
+ 1. Run the script `TestECMA2HostConnection.ps1` in that directory as shown, and provide as arguments the connector name and the `ObjectTypePath` value `cache`.
 If your connector host isn't listening on TCP port 8585, then you may also need to provide the `-Port` argument as well.
 When prompted, type the secret token configured for that connector.
     ```
     PS C:\Program Files\Microsoft ECMA2Host\Troubleshooting> $cout = .\TestECMA2HostConnection.ps1 -ConnectorName LDAP -ObjectTypePath cache; $cout.length -gt 9
     Supply values for the following parameters:
     SecretToken: ************
     ```
  1. If the script displays an error or warning message, then check that the service is running, and the connector name and secret token match those values you configured in the configuration wizard.
- 1. If the script displays the output `False`, then the connector has not seen any entries in the source directory server for existing users.
+ 1. If the script displays the output `False`, then the connector hasn't seen any entries in the source directory server for existing users.
 If this is a new directory server installation, then this behavior is to be expected, and you can continue at the next section.
  1. However, if the directory server already contains one or more users but the script displayed `False`, then this status indicates the connector could not read from the directory server.
 If you attempt to provision, then Microsoft Entra ID may not correctly match users in that source directory with users in Microsoft Entra ID.
 Wait several minutes for the connector host to finish reading objects from the existing directory server, and then rerun the script.
 If the output continues to be `False`, then check the configuration of your connector and the permissions in the directory server are allowing the connector to read existing users.